ISRAELI POLITICAL SYSTEM

 Israeli democracy is a source - simultaneously and in almost equal measure - of both pride and frustration.

 Israelis are rightly proud that their country is the only genuine and functioning democracy in the Middle East, a region dominated by repressive and dictatorial regimes.
 It is a democracy that has survived repeated wars and that, with a conscript army and formidable military apparatus, remains on a war-like footing.
-It is a democracy in which the rule of law is so strong that even a president (Moshe Katsav) or a prime minister (Ehud Olmert) can be indicted (for rape and fraud respectively).
+It is a democracy in which the rule of law is so strong that even a former president (Moshe Katsav) or a former prime minister (Ehud Olmert) can be indicted (for rape and bribery respectively) and indeed the current Prime Minister Benjamin Netanyahu is facing three criminal charges.

 On the other hand, Israeli's strange electoral system and fractious political parties virtually guarantee that the government will be a coalition of very different political parties with a strong likelihood that at least one will be a nationalist or ultra-religious one with disproportionate influence in the government.
 This makes ruling and legislating - even more negotiating with the Palestinians - very difficult, so that on average Israeli governments last only half their permitted term (two years instead of four).